Deviatt/gm_dumptimers-fix/README.md

 ## Notes:
 - Compiled binaries are not ready for CentOS and should have newest C++ version install (because C++ < 6 isn't working)
-- PLib is not working well with this fix.
+- [dash/plib](https://github.com/SuperiorServers/dash) is not working well with this fix.
 - Rubat fixed this issue on dev-branch already.

 ## Build: